Bloomio/Bloomio-backend/README.md

 # Project Design
 ![Bloomio project design](./src/assets/bloomio-schema-diagram.JPG)
 # API routes

 1. Account
   - POST /signup
      - success: returns 200 status code and an authorization token.
      - failure for bad request: returns 400 status code.
      - failure for duplicate key: returns 409 status code.

+  - GET /login
+     - success: returns 200 status code and access to user account.
+     - PUT /accounts/:id
+     - success: returns 200 status code and update selected field.
+     - failure: returns 400 status code if profile not found or if new property is invalid.

+  - DELETE /accounts/:id
+     - success: returns 204 status code removes the account
+     - failure returns 400 status code if no account found.
+     - failure for duplicate key: returns 409 status code.

 2. Profile
    - POST /profile
-     - success: 200
+     - success: 200 and profile created
+     - failure: 400 code if no token passed
+     - failure: 401 code if invalid token was passed

    - GET /profile/:id
+     - success: 200 and profile access
+     - failure: 400 code if no token passed
+     - failure: 401 code if invalid token passed
+     - failure: 404 code for no id
+   - PUT /profile/:id
+     - success: 200 and profile gets updated
+     - failure: 400 code if no token passed
+     - failure: 401 code if invalid token passed
+     - failure: 404 code if bad id was passed
+     - failure: 409 code if duplicate keys were passed
+   - PUT /profile/avatar
+     - success: 200 and profile picture gets uploaded
+   - DELETE /profile/:id
+     - success: 204 and profile gets removed
+     - failure: 400 code if no account exist

 3. Plant
    - POST /plant
+     - success: 200 and returns the new plant
+     - failure: 400 code if bad request
+     - failure: 400 code if no token given
+     - failure: 409 code if duplicate keys were passed
    - GET /plant/:id
+     - success: 200 and returns the specified plant
+     - failure: 400 code if no id given
+     - failure: 404 code if missing token
-    - PUT /plant/id
+   - PUT /plant/:id
+     - success: 200 and return the updated plant
+     - failure: 400 code if bad request
+   - DELETE /plant/:id
+     - success: 204 and deletes the plant
+     - failure: 400 code if no token being passed
+     - failure: 401 code if invalid token

+4. PlanterBox:
+   - GET /profile/planterbox
+     - success: 200 and user can access their collection of plants
+     - failure: 400 code if no token passed
+     - failure: 401 code if invalid token passed
+     - failure: 404 code for no id

 # Version Release Schedule